Dinofroz: Objects

 SpinRock: It is able to absorb the energy of nature and becomes pure energy, transforming Tom, Bob, Eric, and John into something that never would have imagined: a powerful and fierce SUPER hero DINOFROZ!
 The Dinofroz are unique creatures from the prehistoric world capable of using the power of the mysterious ROCKFROZ, a strange mythical crystal.
 Our heroes find themselves thrown into a war against the dangerous dragons to protect the Rockfroz and save the prehistory and the modern world from the clutches of the evil dragons.

 Rockfroz: A unique rock fragment giving the dinofroz special powers in fighting the cruel generals of Neceron and their subordinate dragons.

 Dino Watch: Tom's watch that helps him transform into dinosaurs.
-T-Rex, Smilodon, Triceratops, Velociraptor, Gorilla, and Ankylosaur.
+T-Rex, Smilodon,Gigantopithecus,Triceratops, Velociraptor, Gorilla, and Ankylosaur.

 Fire Rock: A rock fragment that can combined power.

 Jurassic Truck: The famous vehicle of Dinofroz team from second season that was created and invent by Tom's grandfather Gabriel Carter.
 It is a strange light blue armored tank to dinosaur shape crawler.
 This armored vehicle have a cannon to centre which find here on the dinosaur mouth and two small laser cannons which goes out from stuffed of vehicle.
 The central cannon also can throw an electric net if it click here the red bottom for throwing it, there is a crochet to mouth finish which serve for pull every materials and there is an openable tailgate with forced spears behind.